Kaspersky says Iran talks spyware masqueraded under Foxconn name

 Symantec and Kaspersky analysts have said there was overlap between Duqu and Stuxnet, a U.S.-Israeli project that sabotaged Iran's nuclear programme in 2009-10 by destroying a thousand or more centrifuges that were enriching uranium.

-The Stuxnet virus took advantage of stolen digital certificates from two other major Taiwanese companies, JMicron Technology Corp (4925.TWO) and Realtek Semiconductor Corp (2379.TW), Kaspersky said in a report it published in 2010.
+The Stuxnet virus took advantage of stolen digital certificates from two other major Taiwanese companies, JMicron Technology Corp and Realtek Semiconductor Corp , Kaspersky said in a report it published in 2010.

 "Duqu attackers are the only ones who have access to these certificates, which strengthens the theory they hacked the hardware manufacturers in order to get these certificates," Kaspersky said in a summary of its report on Monday.